krakenjs/swaggerize-express/README.md

 - Input model validation.
 - Models and handlers stubs generator command (`swaggerize`).

-### Why "Spec First"
+### Why "Design First"

 There are already a number of modules that help build REST services with express and swagger.
 However, these modules tend to focus on building the documentation or specification as a side effect of writing the application business logic.

-`swaggerize-express` begins with the service specification first.
+`swaggerize-express` begins with the service definition first.
 This facilitates writing services that are easier to design, review, and test.

 ### Usage